cerc-io/mobymask-watcher/local-demo.md

   yarn claimMember --contract $MOBY_ADDRESS --name oldMember
   ```

-* Stop the docker services and reset the indexer database.
+* Stop the docker services and reset the indexer database to demonstrate statediffing only for the concerned contract.
+The database will later be filled by `eth-statediff-fill-service` with data only for the concerned contract.

   ```bash
   # In mobymask-watcher repo